Table of Contents

 Row Zero also makes it easy to export your spreadsheet to Postgres.
 To export a sheet or range of cells, simply select the cells you'd like to export, right-click, select Export to, and select your Postgres database.

 Select your Postgres database, schema, and name your table.
 Note, tables must start with "rz_".
-This is to prevent accidently overwriting existing tables in your database.
+This is to prevent accidentally overwriting existing tables in your database.

-To export a data table, connected table, or pivot table, simply click the dropdown in the top-left of the table and select Export to.
+To export a data table, connected table, or pivot table, simply right-click in the table and select Export to.
 Check out our video tutorial below to see exporting to postgres in action, or view our post for how to use Row Zero to import CSV files to postgres.